SahilCarterr/FinetuningLLM/README.md

-# Fine-Tuning Language Models and Non-LLM Models
+# Fine-Tuning Large Language Models and Non-LLM Models

 This repository contains the code and results for fine-tuning various language models (LLMs) and non-large-language models.
 The models included in this study are: